Skip to main content

 Knowledge generated in this challenge could help identify key and potentially targetable steps in the development of cancer.

-Plain language summary: normal phenotypes?
+Plain language summary: Why normal phenotypes?

 Cancer develops due to mistakes in our DNA – called mutations – that cause our cells to multiply uncontrollably.
 But the presence of these mutations doesn’t guarantee that cancer will occur.
 Surprisingly, some cells continue to function normally even with many supposedly cancer-causing mutations.